mtreinish/handbrakecloud/README.rst

 *handbrakecloud-worker*. ``job_poll_interval`` is the interval at which the handbrakecloud daemon will poll the job_file_dir for new files being added. (in seconds) By default it is set to 10 seconds. ``log_path`` is pretty self explanatory and just specifies where you write the log file.

+There are 2 options, ``deploy_playbook_path`` and ``run_playbook_path`` that
+are used to specify alternative playbooks to use instead of the ones packaged with handbrake cloud, which are the defaults if these options aren't specified.
+The playbooks packaged with the project are very specific to my working environment for trascoding (including things like mouting a nfsv4 share that contains the files, using the private v4 ip for ssh, etc.).
+See the section below on writing custom playbooks for more details.

-The ``profile`` section will be covered in more detail job format section below, but at a high level this is used to specify global handbrake settings to use by default when running transcoding jobs.
+The ``profile`` section will be covered in more detail job files section below, but at a high level this is used to specify global handbrake settings to use by default when running transcoding jobs.
 They can be overridden on a case by case basis inside a local job file.
 The concept is to set sane defaults for you use case.

 OpenStack Credentials and Auth Configuration
 ''''''''''''''''''''''''''''''''''''''''''''